-- i. list NYS Certified minorityand women-owned business enterprises which the Contractor intends to use to perform the State contract; - ii. name of any MWBE which is not acceptable for the purpose of complying with the MWBE participation goals; - iii. reasons why it is not an acceptable element of the Contract scope of work which the MWBE Program Office has determined can be reasonably structured by the Contractor to increase the likelihood of participation in the Contract by MWBEs; and iv. other information which the - v. other information which the MWBE Program Office determines to be relevant to the MWBE Utilization Plan.
+- ii. name of any MWBE which is not acceptable for the purpose of complying with the MWBE participation goals; - iii. reasons why it is not an acceptable element of the Contract scope of work which the MWBE Program Office has determined can be reasonably structured by the Contractor to increase the likelihood of participation in the Contract by MWBEs; and iv. - MWBE Program Office determines to be relevant to the MWBE Utilization Plan.